Scenic view of the Aegean Sea framed by traditional white buildings in Naoussa, one of the best coastal towns in Paros Greece

 Potami Home – $$$ – located in the northeast part of the island with typical Cycladic architecture, outdoor space and a hot tub.

-Amarone House – $$$$ – a modern two-bedroom apartment in the heart of Naoussa, steps from the Venetian Harbor.
+Amarone House – $$$$ – a modern 2-bedroom apartment in the heart of Naoussa, steps from the Venetian Harbor.
 The quaint balcony provides the perfect sea view.

 Maisonette Sail – $$$$ – a luxury two-level property with a prime location near Naoussa’s harbor, and beautiful coastal design.